phpbook-sources/console/README.md

 ### Scheduler

 - You need register the php console scripts inside your s.o. server environment scheduler.
-Each operating system and its server has its way of registering as console scheduler.
+Each operating system and its server has its way to register.